davidpallmann/hashnode-backups/cl7wgu3jc09zvx9nvccyl1r2s.md

     ![dotnet_run_on_all.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662248210680/hAUEjBvId.png align="left")

-4. Now, set the light colors.
+4. Next, set the light colors.
 Now each light should be the colors you specified.
 As the commands execute, you see the hue, brightness, and saturation values sent to the API.

     ```dos
 dotnet run -- 1 color red